-You'll find a rich variety of landscapes and wildlife in the gardens at Nostell Priory.
+You'll find a rich variety of landscapes and wildlife in the gardens at Nostell.
 Here are some top tips of things to look out for as you explore each one.

 The recently created Kitchen Garden is located behind the Orangery and consists of an orchard newly planted with historic Yorkshire apple trees, vegetable patches, a herbaceous border and bright flowers planted to attract pollenating insects.